 The award-winning Gibbston Valley Vineyard is home to New Zealand’s biggest underground wine cave, as well as a restaurant.
 Other vineyards with fine dining establishments include Amisfield Winery Bistro and The Winehouse & Kitchen.

 Adventure and indulgence go hand-in-hand in Queenstown, which boasts some of New Zealand’s best luxury accommodation, world-class golf courses and other alpine activities amid dramatic landscapes.

 Queenstown has many five-star hotels, including the beautiful heritage Eichardt’s on the lakefront and the Hilton Hotel with expansive lake views.
 The world-class lodges Blanket Bay and Matakauri Lodge offer complete privacy and superb facilities in a stunning landscape.
-Hulbert House is a restored Victorian villa with six elegant suites, and there are also a number of high-end private houses available for discerning travellers.
+Hulbert House is a restored Victorian villa with six elegant suites, and there are also a growing collection of outstanding high-end private villas available for discerning travellers.

 Visitors can hire a helicopter and fly to a remote alpine location for a champagne picnic, play golf on a range of world-class courses, or charter a private fishing yacht.
 Several luxury service providers tailor itineraries.

 The world’s first commercial bungy site opened at Kawarau bridge near Queenstown in 1988.
 Inspired by the vine jumpers of Vanuatu, New Zealanders Henry van Asch and A J Hackett created this distinctly New Zealand tourism phenomenon that’s now known the world over.
 Queenstown’s three jump sites include an urban bungy with a "runway" that launches jumpers 400 metres (437 yards) above the town.

 Queenstown was the birthplace of commercial jet boating.
 Visitors can "catch the canyons" on the famed Shotover River.